safer spaces

 Do you need to report an incident?

-If you experience any discomfort or encounter incidents violating our Code of Conduct, we encourage you to report it to our Safer Spaces team.
+If you experience any discomfort or encounter any incidents that violate our Code of Conduct, we encourage you to report them to our Safer Spaces team.
 We have an anonymous reporting platform to protect your privacy and ensure your safety.

 Incident Levels

 Physical contact is integral to partnered dancing, but we recognise the potential for non-consensual, inappropriate, or abusive behaviour.
-While everyone has different boundaries and comfort zones, we have defined three "levels" of incidents to make reporting easier and to help guide us in the appropriate actions.
+While everyone has different boundaries and comfort zones, we have defined three "levels" of incidents to make reporting easier and guide us in appropriate actions.

 Level 1: Uncomfortable

-There is a wide range of behaviours that we include under Level 1 and this may differ from person to person, but the main criterion is: I feel uncomfortable.
-Any situation causing discomfort, even if not involving physical contact, should be reported.
+There is a wide range of behaviours that we include under Level 1, and this may differ from person to person, but the main criterion is: I feel uncomfortable.
+Any situation that causes discomfort, even if it does not involve physical contact, should be reported, and we strongly encourage people to submit reports.
 It helps prevent future occurrences and promotes a safer environment.

-Some examples of behaviour that fits under Level 1:
+Some examples of behaviour that typically fit under Level 1:

-- They held me too close when we danced and didn't respect my space.
+- They held me too closely when we danced and didn't respect my space.

-- They made me feel uncomfortable or unwelcome based on my age/gender identity/race/sexual orientation/ability etc.
+They made me feel uncomfortable or unwelcome based on my age/gender identity/race/sexual orientation/ability, etc., including joking about these issues.

 Level 2: Harassment

-If you feel uncomfortable and believe there is a threat of danger, please report the incident immediately.
-The main criterion for Level 2 is that you are feeling uncomfortable AND you felt that you (or someone else) might be in danger.
-Harassment incidents are taken extremely seriously and may lead to bans from our events.
+If you feel uncomfortable and unsafe (where you believe there is a threat of danger), please report the incident immediately.
+The main criterion for Level 2 is that you are feeling uncomfortable AND that you (or someone else) might be unsafe, feel at risk, or be in danger.
+Harassment incidents are taken seriously and may lead to bans from our events.

 Some examples: